audunarn/ANYstructure/README.md

 You can optimize single plate/stiffener field or multiple.

 PLEASE CONTRIBUTE.
 For windows executable (.exe) version for non-coders, use the link below.
 Unzip and click the .exe file.
+Same licenese.
 Note that I am looking for contributions.
 Non-coders can verify, make documentation, suggest improvements etc. Point
 is: please do more than just use the tool and stay silent :)